khulnasoft-lab/design.khulnasoft.com/contents/content/terminology.md

 options to tweak the output.

 - **Example:** I want to export the content of a Vulnerability Report to CSV format.

-For a user, one difference between these two can be the duration of each.
-The duration of a _download_ is primarily dependent on the user's network speed, while the duration of an _export_ is primarily dependent on the data collation phase.